 - Projects that require multiple academic years for completion

 - Laboratory supplies or equipment for general school use

 - Admission fees and stipends for conferences, workshops and competitions

 - Media equipment (computers, printers, digital cameras, projectors, white boards, DVD players, etc.) and furniture (display and book cases, carts, etc.)

 - Routine responsibilities of the educator submitting the proposal

-Grant awards are recommended by the FirstEnergy Education Advisory Council.
+Applications are reviewed, evaluated and recommended by the FirstEnergy Education Advisory Council.
 Upon completion of the projects, recipients will be asked to provide a written summary with samples of class work.
 Photographs are suggested, but not required.

 How do I apply?

-Once you have entered all of the information:
+Once you have entered all the required information: